daattali/beautiful-jekyll/capstone/timeline.md

 Based on student interest, the MDS leadership team decides which projects will move forward.
 Student groups are assigned to the projects at the same time.

-## Partners sign legal
+## Partners demonstrate readiness of data and sign legal docs

+Before a project is accepted, the partner must provide MDS with a demonstration or written (email) declaration that the data has already been collected and prepared, and exists in its entirety (in the form specified in the proposal), and is ready to be shared with the students.
 Partners should feel free to ask us for our standard agreement and sign the relevant legal documents before moving forward.

-## Partners provide data

-Before a project is accepted, the partner must provide MDS with a demonstration or written (email) declaration that the data has already been collected and prepared, and exists in its entirety (in the form specified in the proposal), and is ready to be shared with the students.

 ## Kickoff meetings